-Children with Sexual Behavior Problems Cognitive-Behavioral Treatment Program: Preschool Program
+Children with Problematic Sexual Behavior Cognitive-Behavioral Treatment Program: Preschool Program

 About This Program

 The information in this program outline is provided by the program representative and edited by the CEBC staff.
-Children with Sexual Behavior Problems Cognitive-Behavioral Treatment Program: Preschool Program has been rated by the CEBC in the area of: Sexual Behavior Problems in Children, Treatment of.
+Children with Problematic Sexual Behavior Cognitive-Behavioral Treatment Program: Preschool Program has been rated by the CEBC in the area of: Sexual Behavior Problems Treatment (Children).

-Target Population: Children with sexual behavior problems.
-Boys and Girls ages 3 to 6 years of age and their caregivers.
+Target Population: Boys and girls ages 3 to 6 years with sexual behavior problems and their caregivers

 For children/adolescents ages: 3 – 6